CN-UPB/MARVELO/Documentation/Tutorials/Example2.md

-# Example-2: Send an integer or float data to second block and perform an arithemtic operation on teh received data in the second block.
+# Example-2: Send an integer or float data to second block and perform an arithmetic operation on the received data in the second block.

 In this task, we build a simple network with a single node, two blocks and one pipe connecting the blocks.
 We send data between the blocks via pipe.
-Once the data is received by the second block it performs an arithematic operation on it and prints the output to the MARVELO output window.
+Once the data is received by the second block it performs an arithmetic operation on it and prints the output to the MARVELO output window.
 The network processing in MARVELO takes place in the following steps-

 ## Step1: Define the network**